rsdoiel/antenna/archives/2025/planet_2025.29.md

 ---

-## Tipperary team set for Thurles homecoming after final win
+## 'Stuff of dreams' as Tipp team greeted by 45,000 fans

 date: 2025-07-21, from: RTÉ News

-Tipperary fans will welcome their All-Ireland senior hurling champions home to Thurles this afternoon after their triumph over Cork in yesterday's final.
+Excitement was at fever pitch in Co Tipperary for the homecoming of the newly-crowned All-Ireland Hurling champions.

 <br>